karlonovak/grpc-javacro17/README.md

 This repository was made for [JavaCro'17](http://2017.javacro.hr/) conference session "Putting REST to rest with gRPC" by Karlo Novak (that's me!).

-It contains 3 server projects:
+It contains 4 server projects:

 * grpc-javacro

 * thrift-javacro

 * spring-javacro

+* jaxws-javacro

 As well as load/stress tests for each of them: